The Isometry-Dual Property in Flags of Two-Point Algebraic Geometry Codes: Dimension of two-point Riemann-Roch spaces and dimension of two-point codes

 \item Let $a_0\geq 0$ be the minimum such that $\dim \cC_\cL(D, aP+bQ)=n, \, \forall a \geq a_0$.
 Since $\dim \cC_\cL(D, a_0P+bQ) =\ell(a_0P+bQ)-\ell(a_0P+bQ-D)$, we have that if $a_0< n-b-1$ then $\dim \cC_\cL(D,a_0P+bQ) =\ell(a_0P+bQ) \leq a_0+b +1<n$, a contradiction.
 We conclude that $a_0 \geq n-b-1$.
 If $\max(H_b^*) = n-b-1$ then $n=\dim \cC_\cL(D, (n-b-1)P+bQ)$ and as $\deg((n-b-1)P+bQ)=n-1<n$ then by Proposition \ref{dimcode} we have that $\ell((n-b-1)P+bQ)=n-g$, and we conclude $g=0$. \end{enumerate} \end{proof}

-\begin{example} In the graph on the right-hand side of Figure~\ref{fig:Hermitefunctiondimensionnongapstwo} and in the graph on the right-hand side of Figure~\ref{fig:NormTracefunctiondimensionnongapstwo} we also depicted the two diagonal lines representing the upper bound and the lower bound of Lemma~\ref{hbstarbound}.
+\begin{example} In Figures~\ref{fig:Hermitestarsetstwo} and \ref{fig:NormTracestarsetstwo} we also depicted the two diagonal lines representing the upper bound and the lower bound of Lemma~\ref{hbstarbound}.
 It can be easily checked that for each $b$, the maximum of $H_b^*$ lies between the two lines. \end{example}